A few of us at various Society for Neuroscience annual meetings.

 York Tier I Research Chair in Brain Health and Gender in Action

 Lauren received her PhD, specializing in the neural control of movement, from McGill University in 1994, supervised by Dr. David Ostry.
 She pursued post-doctoral studies in neurophysiology at the Université de Montréal with Dr. John Kalaska.
-She is also a member of the York University Sport Medicine team, and is a research affiliate at Southlake Regional Health Centre.
+She is also a member of the York University Sport Medicine team, and is a research affiliate of the Toronto Rehabilitation Unit, UHN.
 Preferred pronouns She, Her, Hers

 Research Scientists